Redocly/redocly-cli/docs/resources/rules/assertions.md

 ### `enum` example

-The following example asserts that only `application/json` can be used as a key of the media type map.
+The following example asserts that only `application/json` can be used as a key of the MediaTypeMap.

 ```yaml keys
 lint: